Brit-Am Movement History

 by Steven M. Collins

-The documentary unfortunately never materialized due to problems with its sponsor.
+The documentary unfortunately never materialized possibly due to logistic problems.

 From around 2001 onwards we had began to organize regular meetings.